 Store the documentation and test scripts in a convenient location accessible to all team members to keep work on track and the team productive.
 If necessary, provide training on the version control system.

-As the final planning step, state any tools the team will use to create a test automation framework or scripts.
+As the final planning step, state any tools the team will use to build a test automation framework or scripts.
 Even if you want to build from scratch, detail what the team should use for test script development, so it can be as productive as possible.

+Step 3.
 Set policies for reporting, logs and maintenance

 Most developers can create a useful error log accessible to anyone, either within the application or a shared folder.
 Logs and reports help testers fix script errors and identify application errors for repair.
 The more thorough the information collected on the error, the more easily and quickly the team can remedy it.